 The man that started the denomination was Bishop Mason.
 His grandson was J.O.
 Patterson Sr. The Church that I visited was founded by a Great Grandson or Bishop Mason.
 His name was G.E.
 Patterson or Gilbert Earl Patterson.
 I put carpet in the Church run by his father.
 We in this Buddhist lecture show to Buddhist that we African Americans are religious people who have strong cultural and religious ties and history of Religion.
-We appreciate that our Japanese Teachers come to American to teach us Buddhism.
-There must be equality in Buddhism whereas our African American values, like history, culture music must also be a part of our Buddhist faith it is oppression for Japanese to dominate with their culture from Japan at our homes and communities in America.
-We should be the masters in our communites.

 Just a few years ago we sold African clothes for the wedding of the head Bishop in Memphis today by the name of Dr. David Hall it was a pleasure working with he and his wife. .
 Apostle G.E.
 Patterson is now deceased.
 He was a remarkable missionary.
 I few years ago I was in Accra, Ghana and this African woman called me “Pastor.”
 Later my Buddhist friend in Ghana Mrs. Joyce Adonteng told me that the Ghana woman had mistaken me for “Apostle Patterson.”
 We do not look alike but we both are tall and lighter that most Ghana people.
 I could see how I was mistaken in Ghana